silver0a1/dANN/README.md

 ### 4. Ring Problem

-This experiment trains a dANN to classify whether a point is inside a ring.
+This experiment trains a dendritic neuron to classify whether a point is inside a ring.

 **To run:**